 If you try this recipe with other types of chocolate, do let me know how you get on!
 I’m sure, once you bite through the crunchy exterior into the soft, melting interior, you’ll be hooked!

 P.S.
 I’m not being sponsored by Divine.
 They were simply kind enough to respond positively when I wrote asking if they’d be willing to talk to me about Fairtrade, Divine and Kuapa Kokoo.
 After our meeting, they kindly gave me some extra chocolate bars to add to my existing stash as well as a copy of their recipe book.
-(I didn’t realise they had one, but had mentioned my chocolate mousse failure which occured the a few days before I went in to see them and they took pity on me!)
+(I didn’t realise they had one, but had mentioned my chocolate mousse failure which occurred the a few days before I went in to see them and they took pity on me!)